 Families can choose to sign their student up for LifeHub Learning, an interactive program that gives students “jobs” in the form of quizzes, educational games, and digital worksheets.
 Upon completion of a “job,” students get paid real money!
 They get their own debit card, and get paid once a month.
 (LifeHub requires an additional monthly "textbook fee” based on your student’s earnings).

 Monthly Field Trips allow students to experience learning in different settings.
 During the 2024-2025 school year, we visited Pima Air and Space Museum, Mt.
 Lemmon, Reid Park Zoo, Tucson Village Farm, Creative Arts Teen Summit at the Tucson Festival of Books, Mission Garden, Second Sky, The Rogue Theatre, the Arizona Sonora Desert Museum, and Jumping Cholla.
+During the 2025-2026 school year, we visited El Jefe Cat Lounge, Mission Garden, Cooper Center for Environmental Learning, Tucson Village Farm, saw the Dr. Kaboom show at Fox Theatre and Heist at Arizona Theatre Company, Creative Arts Teen Summit at the Tucson Festival of Books, Lava Island, and Second Sky.

 Daily Schedule (lab classes vary by day):